 The Check utility option can fix the damage as the pen drive is not physically broken, and the PC can recognize and assign a letter to your computer.

 - Connect the USB drive to your computer.

 - Right-click The USB Drive and Click on Properties.

 - Click on the Tools tab, then click the Check button.

-- Once it is finished, go back to the desktop, right-click the pen drive icon, and click Eject, finally remove the drive from the USB port.
+- Once finished, go back to the desktop, right-click the pen drive icon, and click Eject, finally removing the drive from the USB port.

 Also Read: How to Unformat USB Drive?

-How to fix a USB that has gotten corrupt?
+How do you fix a USB that has gotten corrupt?
 CHKDSK command can help you fix your flash drive.

 - Go to the Start menu and type cmd in the search tab

 - You will see the Command Prompt application